chargl/acestep-docker/README.md

 ## Features

 - Dockerized Environment: Easily deploy ACEStep with all necessary dependencies.
-- GPU Support: Default setup for NVIDIA GPUs, with options for AMD/Intel GPUs.
+- GPU Support: Default setup for NVIDIA GPUs.
 - Persistent Volumes: Mounts for model and outputs to ensure persistent data.